gbif/data-blog/README.md

 ```
 8. Push your changes to **gbif/data-blog** (or create pull request).
 9. Get [someone](https://github.com/jhnwllr) with admin access to **gbif/data-blog** to invite you as a collaborator (**Settings** > **Collaborators & teams**).
-10. Check your post at https://data-blog.gbif.org/post/title-of-your-post/ (netilify will build your post automatically)
+10. Check your post at https://data-blog.gbif.org/post/your-post/ (Netlify will build your post automatically)
 11. **Find mistakes**
 12. Fix mistakes and push changes to **gbif/data-blog** until satisfied.
 13. Switch to `hiddenFromHomePage: no`